AmandaCIdev/full-stack-capstone/README.md

 **Epic: User Interaction**
-- As a logged-in User I can write comments on events so that I can leave my feedback
+- As a logged-in User I can write reviews on events so that I can leave my feedback
 - As a logged-in User I can like and unlike events so that I can mark which events I like
 - As a User I can view the number of likes on events so that I can see which events are the most popular
 - As a User I can view comments on events so that I can read other users opinions

 **Epic: User Events**
+- As a young user, I want to explore captivating event details presented on flip cards, so that I can click on the "View Details" button for more information.
 - As a logged-in User I can post a event so that other users can see them to sign up
 - As a User I can delete my events so that I can remove any unwanted events that I have made
 - As a User I can edit events so that I can update any changes or mistakes to my events